Bernarr Macfadden: Early life

 Born in Mill Spring, Missouri, Macfadden changed his first and last names to give them a greater appearance of strength.
 He thought "Bernarr" sounded like the roar of a lion, and that "Macfadden" was a more masculine spelling of his last name.

 As a young child, Macfadden was weak and sickly.
 After being orphaned by the time he was 11, he was placed with a farmer and began working on the farm.
-The hard work and wholesome food on the farm turned him into a strong and fit boy.
-When he was 13, however, he moved to St. Louis, Missouri and took a desk job.
+He claimed that hard work and wholesome food on the farm turned him into a strong and fit boy.
+When he was 13, however, he moved to St. Louis and took a desk job.
 Quickly his health reverted again and by 16 he described himself as a "physical wreck".
 He started exercising again with dumbbells, walking up to six miles a day with a lead weight in his clothes, and he became a vegetarian.
-He quickly regained his previous health.
+He claimed to quickly regain his previous health.

 Publishing and writings

+In 1899, Macfadden founded Physical Culture (1899–1951?), an American magazine on bodybuilding, health, and fitness, and was editor up to the August 1912 issue.